 Sustainable methods in the photographic process

-Interfaces of art, design and sciences interest me from my studies of artistic research at the Art University Linz, which I completed 2019 with a Ph.D.
-In artistic and design based research I work artistically on the topic of light in space.
-Thematic areas that appeal to me in artistic and design based research are transnational to urban research and urban development, Social Design and Design Thinking.
-In addition, interdisciplinary work with other disciplines gives me great pleasure.
-In particular, I would be interested in research collaboration with institutes on comparative studies related to machine learning versus human learning.
-In this respect, it is a particular concern for me to think about the impact of digitalization on society and reflect upon Digital Divide and Digital Literacy, take a position regarding climate policy, sustainability, digitalization, and equality.
+Interfaces of art, design and sciences interest me from my studies of artistic research at the Art University Linz, which I completed 2019 with a Ph.D. in artistic and design based research.
+I work artistically on the topic of identity trough relations from space to time to the self.
+Thematic areas that appeal to me in artistic and design based research are urban research and urban development, Social Design and Design Thinking.
+In addition, my work is based on interdisciplinary work with other disciplines.
+In particular, I am interested in research collaboration with institutes on comparative studies related to machine learning versus human learning.
+In this respect, it is a particular concern for me to think about the impact of digitalization on society and reflect upon Digital Literacy as well as I am currently focus on themes like climate policy, sustainability, digitalization, and equality.

 Artistic research conferences and publication list on demand.